stjudecloud/docs/docs/guides/forms/how-to-fill-out-DAA.md

 ![](../../images/guides/forms/daa-1.png)

 If you mark the incorrect datasets, you will be required to resubmit your agreement with the correct datasets marked.
-When completing the DAA electronically using the electronic wizard, the DAU options will be automatically preselected for you.
+When completing the DAA electronically using the setup wizard, the DAU options will be automatically preselected for you.

 #### Downloading Data